wissemb11/WBC-Vue3-Vite-template/README.md

 npm create vite@latest
 ```

-follow suggession and choose ssettings according of your needs (vue3 is required).
+follow suggession and choose settings according of your needs (vue3 is required).
 For example:

 ✔ Project name: <project-name>
 ✔ Select a framework: › Vue